git/git.github.io/rev_news/drafts/edition-113.md

   such files, or that there should be a verbosity option that should make it complain in such cases.

-  Randall Becker replied to Yuri that he tried to reproduce the issue without using NFS and couldn't.
+  Randall S. Becker replied to Yuri that he tried to reproduce the issue without using NFS and couldn't.
 So he asked Yuri if he could share "a reproducible set of commands" and said that it was probably caused by NFS.

   Junio replied to Randall and Yuri that removing a '.nfsXXXXXXXXXXX'